DSJR1284/comic_crud/README.md

 License

-The gem is available as open source under the terms of the MIT License.
+The application is available as open source under the terms of the MIT License.

 Code of Conduct